Learn our story, from the beginning and into the future.

 Currently Licensed Funeral Director and Embalmer in Georgia and Tennessee

-Recently appointed to the 2015-16 National Funeral Directors Association Advocacy Committee
+Served on the 2015-16 National Funeral Directors Association Advocacy Committee

 Chris Messina, F.D., C.C.O.